sahilmurhekar/visiblevoiceAI/README.md

 Machine Learning:
 TensorFlow, Scikit-Learn: Potential libraries for training and deploying the sign language recognition model.
 Pickle: Used for saving and loading trained models.
+We also have made a voice to image model using whisper api and ipython